 Mosaic tiles form patterns from smaller pieces.
 Mosaic tiles can be made from pebbles, small stones and colorful pieces of varying sizes.
 Because most pieces are less than 1 inch wide, mosaic patterns work best for smaller rooms and smaller projects.
 Mosaics can fit together as squares, rectangles, triangles, hexagons, octagons or any combination of those shapes.
 Mosaic tiles form a unique pattern found nowhere else, so this type of flooring makes your bathroom or kitchen one-of-a-kind.

 Vinyl tiles are very heavy and work well in basements.
 Vinyl comes in all kinds of colors and patterns, including types that look like natural wood.
-Vinyl tiles might be easier to install because they come in large rectangles.
+Vinyl tiles might be easier to install because they are rectangular.

 Travertine is a natural stone type of tile floor that comes in huge squares.
 This style is popular in the American Southwest and Southeast, where the climate is warmer.
 This tile is very heavy, and it should only go on a ground-level floor.
 These tiles look great in a living room or hearth room.
 You might see these types of tiles in hotel lobbies or office buildings as you walk in the front entrance.